-The most common use of whois includes finding out if a domain name has been registered by someone else or used for criminal purposes.
+The most common use of Who IS IP lookup includes finding out if a domain name has been registered by someone else or used for criminal purposes.

 WHOIS is the system that converts a domain name into an alphanumeric code (called a ‘WHOIS n’time’) that is easy for everyone to read and understand.
 This system allows anyone to find out who registered a domain name and when it was registered.